ministryofjustice/find-moj-data-user-guide/source/documentation/index.md

 ## MoJ data sources

 The MoJ owns a large number of data sources which are stored and maintained differently, making the data landscape complex and difficult to join up.
-While the service is in private beta, the catalogue includes a limited range of datasets.
+While the service is in public beta, the catalogue includes a limited range of datasets.

 Find MoJ data includes information about the following: